scott-love/personal-site/content/post/create-this-site.md

 The [Host on GitHub](https://gohugo.io/hosting-and-deployment/hosting-on-github/#github-user-or-organization-pages) page from Hugo outlines a nice way to store all the files of your site on GitHub.

 ## Update Academic-Kickstart version:
+I have found updating the Academic-Kickstart version and subsequently the website to be very complicated!